-Ah, Deepavali in Singapore calls for some galavanting in the streets of Little India, squeezing our way through the crowds at Little India Arcade, stuffing ourselves with Indian sweets and standing in line to get a henna stain.
+Ah, Deepavali in Singapore calls for some galavanting in the streets of Little India, squeezing our way through the crowds at Little India Arcade, stuffing ourselves with Indian sweets and biryani, and standing in line to get a henna stain.
 Henna (or mehndi, as some call it) has come a long way from being used for medicinal purposes to a form of artistic expression and aesthetic.
 Today, it’s a well-loved art across all cultures and we’re loving the new-found reception it’s receiving.

 “It’s become an ultra modern and hipster product”, says Monica Saranya Selva De Roy, the artist behind HennabyMon.
 “A few years ago, henna artists would have certain periods during a year where they’d be sought after, like wedding peak season, Deepavali and Hari Raya.
 Now, you can expect a henna artist to be swamped all year round.
 You can find us at private Christmas parties, or at a Caucasian bachelorette party, and even at local hipster carnivals.”

 Henna Hacks 101

 Need some hacks for long-lasting henna?
 Monica’s got your back.
 Remember this mantra: a warmer body = a darker henna stain.
 While the henna paste is on, apply drops of medicated oil, a mix of sugar and lime or for free smells – heat cloves on a dry pan and place your hands over the heat.
 Once you’ve removed the paste, apply tiger balm and even though we’re all for personal hygiene, washing your hands 30 times is not advised if you want the stain to stay on.